What inspired you to write The Evan Ross series?

 What inspired you to write the Stick Bug Stories?

-My wife teaches elementary school children, mostly grade two.
-For a few years she had stick bugs in her classroom that had to be cared for over the summer, which became my job.
+My wife taught grade two elementary school children.
+For a few years she had stick bugs in her classroom and they needed care over the summer at home, which became my job.
 I was putting fresh leaves in their cage and listening to the radio when a news item about people abandoning their pets came on the air.
 Wondering how anyone could do that, the question of what would happen to a family of pet stick bugs abandoned in the forest appeared in my head and simply wouldn't go away.

 What was your goal in writing the Stick Bug Stories?